 I love using tuna unexpectedly like in this pasta salad and in my Canned Tuna Nachos!
 It’s so affordable and versatile, and though delicious in a sandwich, canned tuna is destined for so much more!

-Canned Tuna Pesto Pasta Ingredients
+Canned Tuna Pesto Pasta Ingredient Highlights

-- Short pasta.
-Like Rotini, Cavatappi, Fusilli, Penne, Farfalle, Gemelli, Rigatoni, or Ziti.
+You can use any short pasta in this recipe, like Rotini, Cavatappi, Fusilli, Penne, Farfalle, Gemelli, Rigatoni, or Ziti.

-- Canned tuna.
+I recommend using tuna in water, but if you prefer tuna in oil that works, too.
 The net weight of tuna in one can (without the water/oil) is usually 4 ounces, so you’ll need 3 cans.

-- Mayonnaise.
-You can use full fat, light, olive oil, or even vegannaise—whatever is your favorite!
+As for the mayo, you can use full fat, light, olive oil, or even vegannaise—whatever is your favorite!

 Tuna Pesto Pasta Salad Tips and Tricks